RosterElf Logo

 Apply the pro-rata calculation

-Multiply the full-time entitlement by the FTE fraction.
+Multiply the full-time entitlement by the FTE fraction to get the pro-rata entitlement.

 • Annual leave: 4 weeks × FTE = pro-rata weeks